tutulino/Megaminer/readme.md

 	- PercentToSwitch = Overrides config.txt config, percent to switch miner/algo, new miner/algo only will be launched if new profit is greater than actual profit in specified percent (optional)

-5. Firt time, software will be donwloaded from miners github repositories
+5. First time, software will be donwloaded from miners github repositories
 	- As usual, some miners are detected as virus by your Antivirus, to avoid this you must set your instalation directory as excluded.
 For Windows Defender MM path is excluded automatic

 6. Your system will be benchmarked (long process)